sta210-fa20/website/content/syllabus/index.md

 ### Regrade Requests

-Regrade requests should be submitted through the regrade request from on Gradescope. **Requests for a regrade must be made within a week of when the assignment is returned; requests submitted later will not be considered.** You should only submit a regrade request if there is an error in the grade calculation or a correct answer was mistakenly marked as incorrect.
-You should not submit a regrade to dispute the number of points deducted for an incorrect response. *Please note that by submitting a regrade request, your entire assignment may be regraded and you may potentially lose points.*
+Regrade requests must be submitted on Gradescope within a week of when an assignment is returned.
+Regrade requests will be considered if there was an error in the grade calculation or if you feel a correct answer was mistakenly marked as incorrect.
+Requests to dispute the number of points deducted for an incorrect response will not be considered.
+Note that by submitting a regrade request, the entire question may be regraded and you may potentially lose points.

-Due to the time consuming nature of responding to regrade requests, you should attend office hours and ask a member of the teaching team about the feedback before submitting the request.
-When you submit a request, please indicate which member of the teaching team you spoke with. *Note: Grades can only be changed by Professor Tackett.
-Teaching Assistants cannot change grades on returned assignments.*

-**No grades will be changed after the final project presentations.**
+No grades will be changed after the final project presentations.

 ## Additional resources

 ### Academic Resource Center

+.

 There are times may need help with the class that is beyond what can be provided by the teaching team.
 In those instances, I encourage you to visit the Academic Resource Center.
 The [Academic Resource Center (ARC)](https://arc.duke.edu) offers free services to all students during their undergraduate careers at Duke.
 Services include Learning Consultations, Peer Tutoring and Study Groups, ADHD/LD Coaching, Outreach Workshops, and more.
 Because learning is a process unique to every individual, they work with each student to discover and develop their own academic strategy for success at Duke.
 Contact the ARC to schedule an appointment.
 Undergraduates in any year, studying any discipline can benefit!
 Contact <a href="mailto:arc@duke.edu" title="email">ARC@duke.edu</a>, 919-684-5917.